rahulk64/genetic-text/README.md

 # genetic-text
-A genetic learning algorithm to produce a target string starting from a population of random strings of the same length
+A genetic learning algorithm to produce a target chromosome starting from a population of random strings of the same length.